 hay feverFamily history of allergyOccupations that expose you to insectsLiving conditions that expose you to insects or dust-containing insect allergens

-An allergy to biting and stinging insects can affect the area around the bite or sting and cause: Skin rashHivesItchingSwellingRednessHotness
+An allergy to biting and stinging insects can affect the area around the bite or sting and cause: Skin rashHivesItchingSwellingRednessWarmth

 can be a life-threatening reaction that causes:

-Skin rash, hives, itching, swelling in areas away from the sting siteSwelling of lips, tongue, face, throat, and eyelidsDifficulty breathing, shortness of breath, coughing, wheezingDizziness, faintingSevere drop in blood pressure
+Skin rash, hives, itching, swelling in areas away from the sting siteSwelling of lips, tongue, face, throat, and eyelidsDifficulty breathing, shortness of breath, coughing, wheezingLightheadedness, faintingSevere drop in blood pressure

 Some insects cause respiratory allergies that result in: Runny noseSneezingCoughingWheezingDifficulty breathingShortness of breath

 Skin prick test—An extract of the insect's venom or protein is diluted.
 The dilute is placed on your forearm or back skin.
 If there is swelling or redness, an allergic reaction may be present.
-The doctor will make the diagnosis based on the skin test and your history of symptoms.
+A diagosis will be made based on the skin test and your history of symptoms.
 Some skin tests can have a severe allergic reaction.
 This test should only be used under the supervision of a physician or other trained medical personnel.
 Severe

 may make this test hard to interpret.

-RAST or ELISA test—The doctor may order blood tests (RAST or ELISA).
+RAST or ELISA test—RAST or ELISA blood tests may be ordered.
 These tests measure the level of insect-specific IgE in the blood.
 IgE is a type of protein that the body produces when it is exposed to something to which it is allergic.
 The presence of IgE in the blood may indicate an allergy.

 Bronchodilators—inhalers that can be used to decrease